We can help make your journey easier.

 FNSA also has a history of combining cultural and social aspects into events such as documentary screenings, moccasin making, drum making and Two Spirit Identity workshops.

 The FNSA lounge is located in Young 314, Lansdowne Campus.
 (We are working towards creating a space for students at Interurban Campus too.)
 It’s a welcoming, casual environment for Indigenous students to get to know each other.
 The lounge has many comforts and conveniences like cozy seating and work/study space, microwave, coffee maker, kettles, snacks as well as tea and coffee supplies.

-Camosun Student Services
+Camosun Services for Students

 Camosun offers many services to help you succeed in and out of the classroom.
 Our goal is to provide you with the best learning experience possible.
 Check out the list of supports available to help you along the way.